ansys/pyscadeone/doc/source/user_guide/overview.rst

 Errors, warnings, etc. are logged into the `'pyscadeone.log` file located in the folder where the script is launched.

-Check out section :ref:`sec_modeler` for more details.
+Check out section :ref:`ref_modeler` for more details.